Paul Channon: Backbenches and retirement

 Channon harboured hopes of becoming the fourth member of his family to become Speaker of the House of Commons, but he withdrew from the election to replace Bernard Weatherill in 1992.
 He later served as chairman of the House of Commons Finance and Services Committee and chairman of the Transport Select Committee.

 He retired from Parliament at the 1997 general election and was created a life peer as Baron Kelvedon, of Ongar in the County of Essex, on 11 June 1997, named after the family's house at Kelvedon Hall.

 Outside politics, he was a member of the board of directors of Guinness, and served with the Guinness Trust.

 Personal life

 In 1963, Channon married Ingrid Guinness (née Wyndham), the former wife of his cousin Jonathan Guinness.
-He inherited three stepchildren, and they had three children: Henry, Georgia, and Olivia Gwendolen.
+He inherited three stepchildren, and they had three children themselves: Henry, Georgia, and Olivia Gwendolen.
 In 1986, 22-year-old Olivia died from the effects of drink and drugs during a party in the Christ Church, Oxford, rooms of Count Gottfried von Bismarck.
 The coroner recorded a verdict of misadventure.
 Henry Channon died on 24 October 2021, aged 51.